kunalshrivastavapune25/my-notes/Interview/dataeconomy.md

 * Create a Docker compose for local microservices.
 * Build a CloudWatch dashboard with alarms.
 * Demo of code deploy on ec2, lambda, ecs and on premises
+* Experience about client calls , how to freeze requirements, and deliver and propose new architectural solutions wrt cloud migration to clients

 ---